Eric Maxim Choupo-Moting: 5 things on the Bayern Munich and Cameroon forward

-The now 31-year-old broke through the ranks at hometown club Hamburg back in 2007, aged just 18.
-Choupo-Moting made his Bundesliga debut on the opening day of the 2007/08 season, but that was his only campaign in the top-flight with HSV before joining Nuremberg on loan and then scored his first Bundesliga goal - against Bayern, incredibly enough - on August 19, 2009.
+Now well into his 30s, he was just 18 when he broke through the ranks at hometown club Hamburg in 2007.
+Choupo-Moting made his Bundesliga debut on the opening day of the 2007/08 season.
+That was his only campaign in the top flight with HSV, however, before he joined Nuremberg on loan and then scored his first Bundesliga goal - against Bayern - on August 19, 2009.

-After his five-goal season in Bavaria, Choupo-Moting returned to Hamburg but never truly broke through into the club's first-team again and duly departed for Mainz - which is where his Bundesliga career began to take shape.
-Two 10-goal seasons in succession followed before he earned a move to Schalke, where he followed up with nine goals in his first season at the Veltins-Arena.
+After his five-goal season in Bavaria, Choupo-Moting returned to Hamburg but never truly established himself in the club's first-team again.
+He duly departed for Mainz - which is where his Bundesliga career began to take shape.
+Two 10-goal seasons in succession followed before he earned a move to Schalke, and he hit nine goals in his first term at the Veltins-Arena.

-Choupo-Moting spent three campaigns in Royal Blue, making over 100 appearances in total, and being present when a certain Leroy Sane burst onto the world football scene.
-At Bayern, Choupo-Moting will be reunited with two former teammates, in fact, as he made 60 appearances alongside Leon Goretkza and 38 with Sane in his time in Gelsenkirchen.
+Choupo-Moting spent three campaigns in Royal Blue - making over 100 appearances in total - and he was present when a certain Leroy Sane burst onto the world football scene.

 2) Late bloomer

 Choupo-Moting's two most recent clubs met in the 2019/20 UEFA Champions League final but he had to bide his time to get his hands on some medals.

 After playing for Hamburg, Nuremberg, Mainz, Schalke and Stoke, the first major silverware he picked up was the first of two Ligue 1 titles he won with PSG in 2018/19.